 The radio automatically keeps track of the last 10 used active frequencies.
-To access this list, press MEM twice, and select one of the 10 list entries with the VOL/SEL turn knob.
-The selected memory entry substitutes the former standby frequency.
+To access this list, press MEM twice and select one of the 10 entries listed with the VOL/SEL turn knob.
+With a press on the SET button the selected memory entry substitutes the former standby frequency.
+A press on the SWAP button $\mathbf{VA}$ substitutes the active frequency and terminates the memory selection.